HarishBaki/CI2024/README.md

 # Estimating high-resolution profiles of wind speeds from a global reanalysis dataset using TabNet
 ## Introduction

 This repository contains the code and resources for the "Estimating high-resolution profiles of wind speeds from a global reanalysis dataset using TabNet" work, which is submitted as a full paper to the Climate Informatics 2024 conference, and will be published as an article in the Environmental Data Science jourbal.
+The objective of this work is to predict vertical wind speed profiles provided by the meteorological features from ERA5 reanalysis dataset.
+In doing so, 25 meteorological variables from the ERA5 data are obtained for input features.
+On the otherhand, the CERRA analysis wind speeds at 12 vertical levels are obtained for targets.
+Our innovation lies in the idea to make the methodology generic across diverse target datasets.
+For that, the target wind speeds at 12 vertical levels are transformed into 5 coefficients by Chebyshev polynomial approximation.
+Now, the DL models trained for predicting 5 coefficients, instead of 12 wind speeds, making the models more prone to learning the physics.
+Further details of the methodology are presented in the main manuscript.

 ## Hardware requirements
 1. Operating system